UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham_console_password.md

 which allows you to run programs that require light graphics, such as [eog](../software/eog.md) to display an image.

+???- question "How does this look like the first time?"

+    ```bash
+    sven@svens_computer:~$ ssh -X sven@rackham.uppmax.uu.se
+    The authenticity of host 'rackham.uppmax.uu.se (89.44.250.8<X>)' can't be established.
+    ECDSA key fingerprint is SHA256:W/MazH3WrH0wKrHBOJpPbDaU4qeYGqiv3FRPsdXIsb4.
+    This key is not known by any other names.
+    Are you sure you want to continue connecting (yes/no/[fingerprint])?
+    ```

+    - Type `yes`!

+    - Other valid fingerprint is: ``SHA256:y241gg8SExSktACnpD+OvROrMPTJcXYYdT/zYReef+k``

 ???- question "Can I log in without `-X`?"

     Yes!